 Or maybe you are.
 If so, bless you.
 But it’s not you until you take that stand, and bear the risk.
-Maybe, we want to be that person.
+Maybe, you want to be that person.
+I want to be that person, I think we all do.
 Maybe we should, when the moment comes, try to be that person.
 But mostly, that’s not you.

 Mostly, you’re just the person who joins the crowd rushing to kick the statue after it’s fallen, after the hero or the monster is safely in the grave, when you’ve got plenty of company, and no risks.
 You’re just in on the gangbang, that’s all.
 No shame in it, that’s most of us.
 Just don’t be proud.
 Don’t congratulate each other on your courage.
 You stood up on your hind legs when it was easy.
 It is what it is, it’s not special.

-So anyway, there’s Isaac Asimov, dead for twenty-eight years, and people are finally coming around to the recognise that he was a pretty awful person – in terms of sexual harassment and misconduct.
+So anyway, there’s Isaac Asimov, dead for twenty-eight years, and people are finally coming around to the recognize that he was a pretty awful person – in terms of sexual harassment and misconduct.

 Okay.
 I’m not here to defend Asimov.

 I’m here to point out that he’s not alone.

 Marion Zimmer Bradley, another giant in the field.
 Paedophile.
 At least according to her daughter, who accused Bradley of sexually abusing her from ages three to six.
 Bradley’s husband, Walter H. Breen, was an active child molester, convicted multiple times, and a danger to any child he was left around.
 But Bradley hung with him and supported him.